Table of contents

 What's the difference between LucidPro funded and LucidFlex funded?

-LucidPro funded has no minimum profitable days, 3-day payout cycles, a daily loss limit, and 35% per-cycle consistency.
-LucidFlex funded requires 5 profitable days per cycle, has no DLL, and 0% funded consistency.
+LucidPro funded sets no profitable-day count, runs a 3-day payout cadence, an optional daily loss limit and 40% per-cycle consistency, and that 40% check is what implies at least three contributing days per payout.
+LucidFlex funded requires 5 profitable days per cycle, lets you choose DLL ON or OFF at checkout, and has 0% funded consistency.
 Pro pays faster but demands tighter risk control.
 Flex is more forgiving but slower to generate payouts.

 How long does it take to reach max payout caps on LucidPro?